Department of Philosophy and Religion

 RLST 39800 Internship: Religious Studies (NLA)

 Enables students to participate in an internship opportunity with the collaboration of a faculty sponsor in Religious Studies.
 In addition to internship-based activities, assignments include related readings and a final paper.
 Completion of H&S dean's office internship form is required.
-Can be repeated to a maximum of Prerequisites: Three RLST courses; permission of instructor.
+Can be repeated to a maximum of 6 credits.
+Prerequisites: Three RLST courses; permission of instructor.
 (IRR)

 0.5-3 Credits